 |Prevent MSD Quick Start Guideline: General Quick Start Guideline: Office Basic Guideline Comprehensive Guideline|

-Back pain, sore necks and other Musculoskeletal Disorders (MSD) are a major cause of workers’ disability and costs to workers, business and society.
-Eliminating and reducing MSD hazards at the office is one part of creating a safe workplace.
+Back pain, sore wrists and necks, and other Musculoskeletal Disorders (MSD) are a major cause of workers’ disability and costs to workers, businesses, and society.
+Eliminating and reducing MSD hazards at the office is part of creating a safe workplace.

 Use the posters as guides during walkthroughs and inspections.
 On the back of the poster, write observations and ideas about possible fixes for hazards.

-Use the posters as a script to aid workers, supervisors and others during training and safety talks.
+Use the posters as a script to help workers, supervisors and others during training and safety talks.
 Use the discussion to brainstorm possible fixes.

 Use the posters in the lunchroom or on the Health & Safety board to alert workers to potential MSD hazards in their work and their relationship to pain and discomfort.